 The reason some people use a personal loan to buy gold and silver is that when interest rates are low and the price of gold and silver is going up quickly, the price of gold and silver could increase at a higher rate than the amount you’ll pay in interest on your loans.

-Another reason is that this investment strategy involves a lot of risk.
+- There is plenty of risk in this investment.
 If the price of gold or silver goes down, then you might not end up making money.
 Therefore, it wouldn’t be a good investment for anyone who can’t afford to lose part of their investment.
-One of the benefits of buying gold and silver is that, unlike stocks, the price of either metal tends not to be as volatile as other investments.
-Although you might lose less than if you bought a growth stock that flopped, you could still face serious losses.

 Current Interest Rates